wasp-lang/wasp/web/docs/language/features.md

 - ###### `executorOptions: JSON` (optional)

 Submits a `job` to be executed by an executor, optionally passing in a JSON job argument your job handler function will receive, and executor-specific submit options.

-**Note**: pg-boss wraps job arguments into a larger object and exposes it under the property `data`.

 ```js
 const submittedJob = await mySpecialJob.submit({ job: "args" })